johannschopplich/nuxt-api-party/docs/guide/dynamic-backend-url.md

 ::: info

 The examples below assume that you have set up an API endpoint called `jsonPlaceholder`.
-In this case you can use the `JSON_PLACEHOLDER_BACKEND_URL` header to change the backend URL at runtime.:
+In this case you can use the `JSON_PLACEHOLDER_BACKEND_URL` header to change the backend URL at runtime.

 ```ts
 const { data } = await useJsonPlaceholderData(